 The Company establishes an allowance for doubtful accounts as determined by management based on its assessment of collection; therefore, the carrying amount of accounts receivable generally represents the maximum credit exposure.
-As at December 31, 2014 and 2013, the Company has an allowance for doubtful accounts of \$104 and \$218 respectively.
-The provision for doubtful accounts, if any, is included in selling, general and administrative expenses in the consolidated statement of earnings, and is net of any recoveries that were provided for in prior periods.
+As at December 31, 2015 and 2014, the Company has an allowance for doubtful accounts of \$488 and \$104 respectively.
+The provision for doubtful accounts, if any, is included in selling, general and administrative expenses in the consolidated statement of (loss) earnings, and is net of any recoveries that were provided for in prior periods.

 Counterparties to financial instruments may expose the Company to credit losses in the event of non-performance.
 Counterparties for derivative and cash transactions are limited to high credit quality financial institutions, which are monitored on an ongoing basis.
 Counterparty credit assessments are based on the financial health of the institutions and their credit ratings from external agencies.
-As at December 31, 2014, no financial assets are past due except for trade receivables.
+As at December 31, 2015, no financial assets are past due except for trade receivables.
 The aging analysis of the latter two categories of trade receivables is as follows:

-2014 2013
+2015 2014

 \$ \$

-Up to 3 months 23,174 20,889
+Up to 3 months 7,181 23,174

-More than 3 months 738 625
+More than 3 months 917 738

-23,912 21,514
+Total 8,098 23,912